Garvit244/Shapefile_to_Network/README.md

 ## Documentation
 #### Core Scripts

 * _GraphConvertor.py_  - This module will take the input line shapefile and the path of output directory
-* _ShortestPath.py_ -   This module will calculate the number of *alpha* times shortest path from origin to destination in the graph
+* _ShortestPath.py_    - This module will calculate the number of _alpha_ times shortest path from origin to destination in the graph

 #### Other Scripts

-* _BufferedGraph.py_ - This module create the square (*buffer*) around the point geometry specified by user
+* _BufferedGraph.py_ - This module create the square (_buffer_) of given size around the point geometry
-* _GraphSimplify.py_ - This module will clean and remove all the unusable edges from the graph
+* _GraphSimplify.py_ - This module will clean and remove all the redundant edges and extra/ uninformative nodes from the graph
 * _MultiDiGraphConvertor.py_ - This module will convert the MultiDiGraph to SimpleGraph

 ## How to use
-* Create the line shapefile of the road network (if not available already)
+* Create the line shapefile of the road network (if not available)

   * Using QGIS
     - Open the shapefile in QGIS which need to be converted to line shapefile